By Al R. Young Rending the Veil was painted by the artist in the studios at Ben Haven.

 By Al R. Young Building studio equipment isn't always an option, but when it is, it can save a great deal of money and provide custom solutions that can be adapted to the many ways in which technique and projects change over the years.

-Of the 13 easels that are part of the studio's equipment, three were purchased new, two came to us second- or third-hand, and the remainder were designed and built in the studio.
-The purchased easels include two of the suitcase-style travel models that can be set up easily enough, but require graduate study in order to reconstitute as a suitcase...
+Of the many easels that are part of the studio's equipment, only a handful were purchased new, a few of those came to us second- or third-hand, and the remainder were designed and built in the studio.
+Purchased easels include two of the suitcase-style travel models that can be set up easily enough, but require graduate study in order to reconstitute as a suitcase...
 Read more »

 By Al R. Young

-By Al R. Young The wood-storage easel in the shop is mounted to the wall above the south side of the chop table.
-Two kinds of materials are stored on it: moudlings and sheets.
+The wood-storage easel in the shop is mounted to the wall above the south side of the chop table.
+Two kinds of materials are stored on it: Moudlings and sheets.
 The mouldings are arranged on wire shelves attached to the face of the ribs of the easel.
-Medium and large sheets of plywood, hardboard, and other materials rest on the ledge of the easel and lean against the wire shelves for the mouldings.
+Medium and large sheets of plywood, hardboard, and other materials (removed for this photo) rest on the ledge of the easel and lean against the wire shelves for the mouldings....
+Read more »

 By Al R. Young The tombstone, at Monticello, marking the grave of Thomas Jefferson, bears the inscription dictated by the creative genius, whose diversity of interests, pursuits, and accomplishments remains legendary.